2nd Colonial Infantry Division (France)

 The 2nd Colonial Infantry Division (2e Division d'Infanterie Coloniale, 2e DIC) was a French Army formation which fought in World War I and World War II.

+The division was established under another name in 1892 and gained the "2 DIC" name in 1901.

 World War I

 At the start of World War I, the division was commanded by General Paul Leblois and composed of: